mflynn840/EmbeddedCNN/README.md

-This repository contains two projects, a PlatformIO project (ESP32) to run inference and a python backend to train models
+This repository contains two projects, a PlatformIO project (ESP32 flash) to run an inference loop for a TinyCNN classifier trained on MNIST and a python backend to train models

 PlatformIO: